Food Animal Drugs

 • Newer protocols with tolazoline given at 45 min

 Obese animals need drug reductions (roughly 15-20% if 5/5) to be dosed appropriately for estimated lean body weight.
 Remember that the fat layer is thick; intramuscular injections may be just intra-fat injections.
 Obese pigs also have low pulmonary compliance.
-In general pigs should be fasted 12-24h to remove the risk of bloat as this also decreases the pulmonary functional residual capacity.
+Because we rarely use light standing sedation in pigs, assume your pig patient needs fasting.
+In general, pigs should be fasted 12-24h to remove the risk of bloat as this also decreases the pulmonary functional residual capacity.

 Inhalants can be really useful for longer procedures such as Csections and enucleations.
 The standard SA anesthesia machines can be used.
 For shorter procedures, pot bellied pigs can be masked down.
 Since venous access can be tricky, this can be handy for nail trims and ear cleaning.
 Intramuscular sedation beforehand is advised.
 Human exposure is higher with mask inductions.